advectus/go-ethereum-wiki/Mining.md

 See also [this proposal](https://github.com/ethereum/wiki/wiki/Extra-Data)

-You can check your hashrate with [miner.hashrate](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console#adminminerhashrate), the result is in H/s (Hash operations per second).
+You can check your hashrate with [eth.hashrate](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console#adminminerhashrate), the result is in H/s (Hash operations per second).

 ```
-> miner.hashrate
+> eth.hashrate
 712000
 ```